 The ingredients needed to make potatoes au gratin are simple.
 It’s just a matter of combining them in a specific way to make this casserole!

 - Potatoes: This recipe needs starchy potatoes such as russet or Yukon Gold.
 These potatoes help thicken the sauce and get tender when baked.
 We chose russet potatoes.

 - Butter: The salted butter is melted and combined with the flour to make a roux.

-- Onion Powder: We used onion powder in this recipe but you can use minced, diced or sliced onions if you prefer.
+- Onion Powder: We used dried minced onions in this recipe, but you can use powdered, diced, or sliced onions if you prefer.

 - Salt and Pepper: The salt and pepper add flavor.